bitlogik/Conserity/README.md

 #### Prerequisite

-A Debian 10 or Ubuntu 18.04+ system
+A Debian 10 or Ubuntu 18.04-20.04 system
 with its IP on a domain

 You must create an A record for your domain that points to the IP address of the server instance.
 If your server is behind a NAT, then you need to forward port # 80 to your instance.

-If you choose the Shamir secret split of the encryption key in several remote servers, you need to have and provide a Linode API key.
+If you choose the Shamir secret split of the encryption key in several remote servers, you need to have and provide all VPS providers API key.

+Note : There\'s a "proxy" branch, which removes all parts related to disk encryption.
+It is useful to easily configure a HTTP server : it configures SSH access, HTTP server, setup TLS certificate and their renawal, and secure the access and the services.
+All what the master branch does, except the encrypted directory and its remote key.

 #### Compatibility